OfficeDev/office-js-docs-pr/docs/develop/teams-toolkit-overview.md

 - Only Outlook Add-ins can be created at this time.
 We're working hard to enable support in Teams Toolkit for add-ins to other Office applications.
 - Add-ins created with Teams Toolkit use the [unified manifest for Microsoft 365](json-manifest-overview.md) which is currently in preview.
 We encourage you to experiment with creating add-ins using the toolkit but don't use the unified manifest for production add-ins.

-Install the prerelease version of Teams Toolkit into Visual Studio Code as described in [Install Teams Toolkit - Prerelease version](/microsoftteams/platform/toolkit/install-teams-toolkit?tabs=vscode&pivots=visual-studio-code#install-a-pre-release-version).
+Install the latest version of Teams Toolkit into Visual Studio Code as described in [Install Teams Toolkit](/microsoftteams/platform/toolkit/install-teams-toolkit?tabs=vscode).

 ## Create an Outlook Add-in project